vosa53/karlbot/client/projects/application/src/assets/shared/presentation/pages/user-guide/content.md

 - *Settings*: At this panel, you can specify run settings.
 - *Error List*: Shows syntax errors while you are typing.
 - *Call Stack View*: Shown instead of the error list when the program is paused.
 Displays a state of the call stack.
 - *Header*: Contains buttons for frequently used actions and menus that contain them all.
+It also shows the project name.
+You can click on it to change it.

 To run the code you must select one of the defined programs as an *entry point* and press either the *Run* or *Run Read-only* button.
 The only difference is that the read-only version reverts the town back when the program ends.